davidstutz/latex-resources/README.md

 ## License

 Several examples have been taken from different places all over the world wide web.
-This is usually indicated by the corresponding URL within the source code.
+This is usually indicated by the corresponding URL within the source code or any copyright statements in file headers.

 All other examples are licensed under the BSD 3-Clause License: